guanh01/egeria-demo/README.md

 * advising_tool_template: contains the templates related to web-based functions.
 * cuda/opencl/xeon: the advising tools
 	* models: tfidf model and the dictionary
-	* nvvp-reports(cuda only): sample NVVP reports, ground truth responses, and programs used in the evaluation.
+	* evaluations(cuda only): sample NVVP reports, ground truth responses/summary, and programs used in the evaluation.
 	* static: scripts used for the webpages
 	* templates: htmls to be rendered
 	* uploads: store the uploaded NVVP report